-How clinical trials will be processed in CTIS
+How are the clinical trials processed in CTIS

-Clinical trial sponsors who want to gain regulatory approval for a clinical trial in one or more EU Member States and EEA countries will submit a single clinical trial application form and supporting dossier through CTIS.
-The submission of the single clinical trials application form and supporting dossier will also include the public registration of the clinical trial.
+Clinical trial sponsors who want to gain regulatory approval for a clinical trial in one or more EU Member States and EEA countries can submit a single clinical trial application form and supporting dossier through CTIS.
+The submission of the single clinical trials application form and supporting dossier also includes the public registration of the clinical trial.

-CTIS will support the day-to-day business processes of EU Member States, EEA countries and sponsors throughout the lifecycle of a clinical trial.
-It will provide regulatory oversight of clinical trials and tools for supervision and monitoring.
+CTIS supports the day-to-day business processes of EU Member States, EEA countries and sponsors throughout the lifecycle of a clinical trial.
+It provides regulatory oversight of clinical trials and tools for supervision and monitoring.

 How to register for CTIS